Tackling problem gambling and debt

 Things you can do to protect yourself and your finances

-Check your credit score to see if how you’re linked to them financially.
+Check your credit report to see if you’re linked to them financially.
 For example, if you have a joint mortgage or both your names are on a rental agreement, or you have joint bank accounts.

 If you have a loan or sign a contract with someone, you’re jointly responsible for repayments.
 If they’re struggling with gambling, you put yourself at risk if those payments aren’t met.

-To help protect your home you can set up an alert in case there is any significant activity related to it if you live in;
+To help protect your home you can set up a property alert in case there is any significant activity related to it if you live in:

-For Northern Ireland: Check if your land or property is registeredOpens in a new window
+wOpens in a new window - Northern Ireland: protect your land or property from fraudOpens in a new window

 Recognising economic abuse

-You could be a victim of financial or economic abuse if you’re;
+You could be a victim of financial or economic abuse if:

-• Being forced into taking out joint loans or credit to fund your partner’s gambling.
+- you're being forced into taking out joint loans or credit to fund your partner’s gambling

-• Your partner has taken out loans or credit in your name without your knowledge or consent to use for gambling.
+- your partner has taken out loans or credit in your name without your knowledge or consent to use for gambling – this is fraud and there are steps you can take with the lender to ensure you are not responsible for paying it back.

 Protecting income from welfare benefits